FlowFuse/website/src/node-red/database/mongodb.md

 ### Understanding MongoDB Operations

-Before we move to practical implementation, we need to gain an understanding of MongoDB operations that will be used in this guide.
+Before we move to practical implementation, we need to gain an understanding of the MongoDB operations that will be used in this documentation.

 MongoDB operations refer to the actions or commands executed on a MongoDB database to perform various tasks such as inserting, querying, updating, and deleting data.

+#### MongoDB Operations used in this documentation

 - InsertOne: Adds a single document to a MongoDB collection.
 - Find: Retrieves documents based on specified criteria.